coolsamson7/velix/packages/velix_editor/README.md

 The editor and the engine are ment to simplify the development process but not replace it.
 So, it's not one of those no-code tools ( e.g. FlutterFlow ) but more a developer tool.

-On the other hand it still offers all of the typical features of a wysiwyg editor:
+On the other hand it of course offers all the typical features of a wysiwyg editor:
 - drag & drop
 - widget tree
 - dynamic palette